As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 5. Cachly

 Cachly is similar to the Geocaching app, it just requires a one-time payment to get all the features like offline maps and advanced search.
-It works with apple watch, which makes it great for adventurous geocaching where you might want to put your phone away.
+It works with an Apple watch, which makes it great for adventurous geocaching where you might want to put your phone away.

 You can search for caches nearby when you find a cache with the app.
 It also lets you hide caches you found so you can focus on getting new ones without distractions.
 You can also highlight caches to stand out on the map or make your personal notes and handpick caches to make a private list.